shotgunsoftware/theo-loader/README.md

 ## theo Initialization

-You can perform any initialization for theo, like registering custom transforms or formatters using `registerTransform`, `registerValueTransform` or `registerFormat`, outside of theo-loader.
+You can perform any initialization for theo, like registering custom transforms, formatters or custom importers, using `registerTransform`, `registerValueTransform`, `registerFormat`, and `registerImporter` outside of theo-loader.
 In `webpack.config.js`, for example:

 ```javascript
 var theo = require('theo');